Assistant coach Megan Rhodes Smith returns for her fourth season as pitching coach for the Lipscomb Lady Bisons.

 “Megan has a great track record for improving pitchers,” Ryman said.
 “I like Megan’s philosophy.
 She has a great coaching mentality.
-I think she is going to quickly gain the respect of our pitchers.

 “It is exciting for me that she has a master’s degree in sports psychology.
 She has a chance to not only impact our pitchers, but also our entire team.”